 Continuing Education Activity

-Do not edit.
-Saved in progress JH Asperger syndrome is a neurodevelopmental disorder within the large family of autism spectrum disorder.
+Asperger syndrome is a neurodevelopmental disorder within the family of autism spectrum disorder.
 It is characterized by impaired social communication and interaction, average or superior intelligence, and no significant language delay.
 This activity reviews the complex symptomatology and updates on the classification, evaluation, and management of individuals with autism spectrum disorder.
 It also highlights the essential points needed by members of an interprofessional team managing the care of individuals with this condition.

 - Summarize the Diagnostic and Statistical Manual of Mental Disorders (DSM–5) classification of autism spectrum disorder.